CALL FOR BOOK CHAPTER PROPOSALS:

-The Pinoy Popular Culture as Philosophy Series aims to make philosophy more accessible to people through philosophizing about Filipino popular culture.
-This series stands on the belief that numerous works in Filipino popular culture are philosophical and, thus, are worthy of philosophical investigation.
+The PINOY POP CULTURE AS PHILOSOPHY series aims to make philosophy more accessible to people engaging philosophically with Filipino popular culture.
+This series stands on the belief that numerous works in Filipino popular culture are philosophical and thus are worthy of philosophical investigation.
 It follows the “AS philosophy” approach that treats popular culture as works of philosophy.
 In the “as philosophy” perspective, creators are “not only be inspired by philosophy, or use ideas they learned in philosophy class, but they can convey philosophical points, raise philosophical questions, and even make philosophical arguments … [thus] the works they produce can be philosophy, and as a result are worth philosophical examination” (Johnson, 2023, xiii).

-The Pinoy Popular Culture as Philosophy Series seeks to make philosophy understandable, relatable, and enjoyable to Filipino readers.
-Thus, chapter contributions should be written in a way that can be engaged by both beginners and experts in philosophy; contributions must not be written as a research paper.
+Most importantly, the series seeks to make philosophy understandable, relatable, and enjoyable to Filipino readers.
+Thus, chapter contributions should be written in a way that engages both beginners and experts in philosophy; they must not read like a research paper.

-The third volume in the Series will focus on the BAYANIverse, a critically acclaimed film series directed by Jerrold Tarog.
-We invite chapter proposals from anyone who would like to explore the philosophical arguments and positions presented by the films Heneral Luna, Goyo: Ang Batang Heneral, and Quezon.
+The third volume in the series will focus on the BAYANIverse, a critically acclaimed film series directed by Jerrold Tarog.
+We invite chapter proposals from anyone interested in exploring the philosophical arguments and positions presented in the films Heneral Luna, Goyo: Ang Batang Heneral, and Quezon.
 Potential contributors are free to propose chapters that philosophically engage the BAYANIverse while reflective of the “AS philosophy” approach.
 Proposals may focus on overarching themes or issues, a specific film or character, and novel questions and perspectives, among others.
-We discourage merely relating the films with or discussing them in light of certain philosophical theories.
+We discourage film reviews or merely relating the films to specific philosophical theories.

 Sample titles and topics include, but are not limited to: